-Now it’s time to put in either a specific job title (like producer) or the industry that person might work in.
-I’m going to keep it general, so let’s input “video production”.
+Now it’s time to put in a specific job title that person might use.
+I’m going to keep it general for this example, so let’s input “video production”.
 You could also use “video producer”.

 Make sure to choose “People with Video Production skills”.
 When I searched for this, I got 2.3 million possible connections!
 So literally, the possibilities for connections here are endless, because that’s only using one title on your list!
 If only there were more hours in a day…